All Episodes

 All right, when we come back, special counsel, Jack Smith.

-Here we are, two to three weeks out of an election, and what does he do?
+Here we are, two to three weeks out of an election.

 He's filing more charges against Donald Trump.

-Also, Dennis Quaid, star of the new movie, Reagan, out this weekend, will join us.
+Also, Dennis Quaid, star of the new movie Reagan, out this weekend, will join us.

-The media has been trying to censor him, censor this movie, and and pretty much ignore its existence because they don't like the politics.
+The media has been trying to censor him, censor this movie, and pretty much ignore its existence because they don't like the politics.

-It's it's sickening.
+It's sickening.

 Anyway, he'll join us straight ahead.